 Reading mandatory:

-Exploring Future(s) of data protection and the environment - Régis Chatellier
+Exploring Future(s) of data protection - Régis Chatellier

 Feedback session, Régis Chatellier